Category Archives: Morocco Royals

 Princess Lalla Salma with other royals at the investiture of King Willem-Alexander of the Netherlands in 2013

 Princess Lalla Salma has been noticeably absent from public appearances since the beginning of 2018.
-A March 2018 article in the Spanish magazine Hola! mentioned that King Mohammed and Princess Lalla Salma had divorced according to sources close to the palace but there has been no such announcement from the royal court.
+A March 2018 article in the Spanish magazine Hola! mentioned that King Mohammed and Princess Lalla Salma had divorced according to sources close to the palace, however, there has been no formal announcement from the royal court.
+Princess Lalla Salma stopped carrying out public official engagements in 2018.
+She did a few engagements in a private capacity but her last private engagement was in 2021.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.